Praneetha35/npm-form-checker/README.md

 # 🌟 form-checker 🌟

-form-checker is an easy-to-use form validation library that supports both synchronous and asynchronous validations, customizable error messages, and integration with popular frontend frameworks like Next.js, React, Vue, and Angular.
+form-checker is an easy-to-use form validation library that supports both synchronous and asynchronous validations, designed for seamless integration with React.

 ## ✨ Features

 - **Synchronous and Asynchronous Validation:** Supports real-time validation and async checks like username availability.
-- **Customizable Validation Rules:** Easily define your own validation rules.
-- **Built-in Common Validations:** Includes built-in validators for email, phone number, URL, password strength, and more.
+- **Built-in Common Validations:** Includes built-in validators for username, email and password.
 - **Real-Time Validation:** Provides instant feedback as users fill out forms.
 - **Ease of Use:** Simplified API to make integration highly intuitive.
-- **Custom Error Messages:** Allows developers to easily customize error messages.

 ## 📦 Installation